-Priority 4 - Tackling Gangs and Serious Violence
+Priority 4 - Tackling gangs and serious violence

-"Our objective is to catch criminals and support early intervention to improve public safety"
+"Our objective is to catch criminals and support early intervention to improve public safety."

-- Ensure victims of rape and sexual violence receive the help and support they need, and work with criminal justice partners to ensure that perpetrators are brought to justice. - Increase the number of successful rape and sexual abuse prosecutions and encourage more victims to come forward by improving the quality of investigation cases and the way technology is used to provide compelling evidence. - C. Deliver against the Rape Prevention Strategy. - Publish and support the Sexual Abuse Strategic Partnership to deliver the Essex Sexual Abuse Strategy and objectives, including: - prevent abuse,

-- tackle perpetrators, - increase communications - · ensure an efficient criminal justice system - improve young people's understanding of consent and abuse - Increase the number of referrals to the Essex Restorative and Mediation Service, to support those impacted by sexual violence and abuse and domestic abuse. - Tackle the serious violence caused through domestic abuse by the activities set out within this Plan.
+- Ensure victims of rape and sexual violence receive the help and support they need, and work with criminal justice partners to ensure that perpetrators are brought to justice. - ✓ Increase the number of successful rape and sexual abuse prosecutions and encourage more victims to come forward by improving the quality of investigation cases and the way technology is used to provide compelling evidence. - ✓ Deliver against the Rape Prevention Strategy. - ✓ Publish and support the Sexual Abuse Strategic Partnership to deliver the Essex Sexual Abuse Strategy and objectives, including: - prevent abuse - tackle perpetrators - · increase communications - · ensure an efficient criminal justice system - improve young people's understanding of consent and abuse. - ✓ Increase the number of referrals to the Essex Restorative and Mediation Service, to support those impacted by sexual violence and abuse and domestic abuse. - ✓ Tackle the serious violence caused through domestic abuse by the activities set out within this Plan.

-So that the number of people killed and seriously injured as a result of serious violence across Essex is significantly reduced
+So that we reduce the number of people killed, injured or exploited as a result of gangs and serious violence

-Priority 5 - Tackling Gangs and Serious Violence
+Priority 4 - Tackling gangs and serious violence

-"Our objective is to catch criminals and support early intervention to improve public safety"
+"Our objective is to catch criminals and support early intervention to improve public safety."

-- Bring violent offenders to justice through targeted police enforcement, working closely with neighbouring forces such as the Metropolitan Police. - H. Deliver co-located responses to tackle drug, alcohol and substance misuse getting more people away from dependency into treatment. - I. Improve management of dangerous offenders in the community by closer collaboration with probation and criminal justice partners. - J. Tackle perpetrators who groom individuals or groups, with a particular focus on victims who are targeted online.
+- ✓ Bring violent offenders to justice through targeted police enforcement, working closely with neighbouring forces such as the Metropolitan Police. - ✓ Deliver co-located responses to tackle drug, alcohol and substance misuse getting more people away from dependency into treatment. - ✓ Improve management of dangerous offenders in the community by closer collaboration with Her Majesty's Prison & Probation Service and criminal justice partners. - ✓ Tackle perpetrators who groom individuals or groups, with a particular focus on victims who are targeted online.